offbynull/learn/Math/input/input.md

 The core idea behind the algorithm is that multiplication is the inverse of division.
 That is, multiplication reverses / un-does division (and vice-versa).
 For example...

  * 2 * 5.5 = 11 -- If you have 2 groups of 5.5 items each, you'll have 11 items.
- * 11 / 5.5 = 2 -- If you have 11 items and you break them up into groups of 5.5, you'll have 2 groups.
+ * 11 / 5.5 = 2 -- If you have 11 items and you break them up into 5.5 items per group, you'll have 2 groups.

 Knowing this, multiplication can be used to check if some number is the quotient.
 For example, to find the quotient for 11 / 2, test to see 2 * ? = 11...